-The calculations below outline how an intrinsic value for JPMorgan Chase is arrived at by discounting future dividends to their present value.
-This approach is used for finance firms where free cash flow is difficult to estimate (e.g. Banks/ Insurance firms).
+The calculations below outline how an intrinsic value for JPMorgan Chase is arrived at using the Excess Return Model.
+This approach is used for finance firms where free cash flow is difficult to estimate.

 See our documentation to learn about this calculation.